PRODYNA/WhatTheHack039/Student_Guide/Challenge-00.md

 - Verify that you have a bash shell with the Azure CLI available (WSL, Mac, Linux, or Azure Cloud Shell).
 - Verify that running `az --version` shows the version of your Azure CLI.
-- Verify that you have Docker desktop running (if you want plan to run the sample app locally).

 ## Learning Resources

 - [10 Tips for Never Forgetting Azure CLI Commands](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
 - [Kubernetes & Azure: Together Forever](https://www.youtube.com/watch?v=yPYZpwSpKmA)